 - Australian Embassy staff in Beirut have been advised against travelling on flights that cross Syrian airspace.
 Check your airline's flightpath before booking.

 - Departure options may be severely limited during a crisis.
-The primary road between Beirut and the international airport can be blocked without warning, potentially for extended periods.
 You are responsible for ensuring you are able to depart Lebanon.
 Ensure your travel documentation remains up-to-date.
 Don't expect the Australian Government to facilitate your departure.

 Do not travel to Beirut's southern suburbs (including Dahiyeh).
 This includes the area south of the Camille Chamoun Sports Stadium to the airport and east of the main airport road including the suburbs of Chiyah, Ghobeire, Haret Hreik, Bir el Abed, Borj el Barajne, Mraije, Roueiss, Lailake, Hay el Sellom, Tahouitit el Ghadir and Bir Hassan.
 It also includes west of the airport road and the area west of the airport highway to the coast, south from Adnon El Hakim Road to Abbas El Mousawi Road.
 See